 Homer in the Odyssey referred to ‘the Great Bear that men call the Wain, that circles opposite Orion, and never bathes in the sea’, the last phrase being a reference to its circumpolar (non-setting) nature.
 The adjacent constellation Boötes was imagined as either the herdsman of the bear or the wagon driver.
 Germanicus Caesar seems to have been the first to mention a third, now-common identity – he said that the bears were also called ploughs because, as he wrote, ‘the shape of a plough is the closest to the real shape formed by their stars’.

 According to Hyginus the Romans referred to the Great Bear as Septentrio, meaning ‘seven plough oxen’, although he added the information that in ancient times only two of the stars were considered oxen, the other five forming a wagon.
-On a star map of 1524 the German astronomer Peter Apian (1495–1552) showed Ursa Major as a team of three horses pulling a four-wheeled cart, which he called Plaustrum, harking back to the Roman tradition.
+On a diagram of the north polar sky from 1524 the German astronomer Peter Apian (1495–1552) showed Ursa Major as a team of three horses pulling a four-wheeled cart, which he called Plaustrum, harking back to the Roman tradition.
 The word septentrional was commonly used in Latin as a synonym for ‘north’.

 In mythology, the Great Bear is identified with two separate characters: Callisto, a paramour of Zeus; and Adrasteia, one of the ash-tree nymphs who nursed the infant Zeus.
 To complicate matters, there are several different versions of each story, particularly the one involving Callisto.

 The story of Callisto